paypal/paypal-checkout-components/docs/button.md

 ### Billing Agreements

-You can also set up a billing agreements using the button component.
+You can also set up a billing agreement using the button component.
 For example:

 ```javascript
 ppxo.Button.render({